One of the major challenges in every seminar is to maximize information retention.

-Coming in Friday, leaving on Sunday.
-It took me 3,5 hours per trip from YPSI to my hotel at the Icerink in Budapest including subway, plane and taxi ride.
+Coming on Friday, leaving on Sunday.
+It took me 3.5 hours by trip from YPSI to my hotel at the Icerink in Budapest including subway, plane and taxi ride.
 I used this time exclusively to review my seminar notes.
-That’s 7 hours of review every third weekend – 8 Weekends per Off-Season.
+That's 7 hours of review every third weekend - 8 weekends per off-season.

 By doing so, I was able to memorize all the notes taken during my seminars, so that I'm able to tell which information was presented and where and when it was presented.
 Having my seminar notes committed to memory allows me to find the information much faster than if I would have to search for it in my notes

 3. Optimize information retention with a great breakfast

 One of the easiest and most efficient ways to improve concentration and attention span is a great breakfast.

 A mix of high quality protein and healthy fats is what I highly recommend.